 - An Ultraspin de-sander to remove suspended solids

-- An aerated water reclamation tank to keep water fresh – ready for reuse or discharge
+- A VBO Tank to keep the treated water fresh – ready for reuse or discharge

 Ultraspin Oily Water Separator clean quickly and efficiently

 Oily water is pumped into a precisely engineered tapered pipe, creating a vortex generating 1,000 times the force of gravity.
 Under such force the heavier water is pushed to the outer edge of the vortex and discharged from the the smaller end while the lighter fats, oils and grease moves to the centre of the vortex and discharged at the inlet end.

 It has no moving parts, rarely needs cleaning, works much faster than gravity, and is powerful enough to treat even 15 micron oil droplets!
 Find out more about Ultraspin.

 Ultraspin treatment of light vehicle wash bay water.
 Inlet on left; treated water on right

 Ultraspin treatment of heavily contaminated vehicle wash water.
 Inlet on right; treated water on left.

 Green ‘n’ Clean, Vehicle Wash, Blackburn, Victoria

 In a typical car wash facility low cost, low maintenance but reliable oil water treatment systems are needed.
 Water is re-used or discharged to sewer.
 In the case of Green ‘n’ Clean, water from the wash enters the first collection pit where heavy solids drop out.
 An Ultraspin separator system was put in place to remove grease, oil, wax and suspended solids.
 The Ultraspin treatment system included a VBO Tank to aerate the treated water and prevent grey water smell.
 With a treated water flow of 3.5 m3/hr, a 1000 L water re-use tank and sediment filter, water is treated down to 5 microns ensuring great wash recycle water quality.